 As a result of mounting concern from the scientific evidence, some isolated legal measures on the food contact uses of certain phthalates and BPA have been introduced at EU level.

-Since July 2008, the European Commission has limited the use of certain phthalates in food contact materials made of plastic [10] and in 2011, it banned the use of bisphenol A in baby bottles [11].
+Since July 2008, the European Commission has limited the use of certain phthalates in food contact materials made of plastic [18], although civil society groups have regretted that the 2018 restriction on the 4 phthalates DEHP, DBP, BBP, DIBP excludes food contact materials [19], while the majority of exposure to DEHP happens through food.
+The Commission banned the use of bisphenol A in baby bottles in 2011 [20] and recently lowered the permitted migration limit for BPA in coatings and varnishes used in FCMs - HEAL considers that it should have been fully banned [21].